danchoi/vmail/README.markdown

     gem install vmail

+If you ever want to uninstall vmail from your system, just execute this command:

+    gem uninstall vmail

+... and all traces of vmail will removed, except the few files it creates during execution (see below).

 ## Configuration file

 To run vmail, create a yaml file called `.vmailrc` and save it either in the